One-Year Internship Program in Computational Biology & Bioinformatics

 The total fee amount of 60,000 INR (This may be paid in monthly installments).
 Initial installment INR 10,000 should be paid before commencing the program.
 No certificate will be issued without fulfilment of the curriculum & payment of the total fee.
 Program fees include admission, study materials, access to internal computational facilities and consumables used in the computational biology laboratory.
 It does not cover your travel and local accommodation.

-Hostel facility may be available for both ladies and gents.
+RGCB Hostel facility will be limited.
 Assistance will be provided to find suitable local accommodation if hostel rooms are not available.

 Who should apply?